eriol726/MultiViewer/README.md

 ## Instructions
 1. Installing node modules by running `npm install`
 2. Find your your local ip adress by running `ipconfig` in your terminal and copy it.
-Replace `http://192.168.2.194` with the copied adress in `websocket.service.ts`.
+Replace `http://192.168.2.194` with the copied adress in `MultiViewer/src/appwebsocket.service.ts`.
-3. Navigate to `./websocet-server` and run  `node main.js` to start the websocket server.
+3. Navigate to `MultiViewer/websocet-server` and run  `node main` to start the websocket server.

 4. Run `ng serve --host 0.0.0.0` to start a dev server.
 Open three new tabs in your browser and run this routes:
   - `http://localhost:4200/displayLeft`